nabilaws/aws-map-eks/README.md

 # aws-map-eks

- Amazon EKS Automation - Tags
+ **Amazon EKS Automation - Tags**

-This solution copy the tags you apply at the Amazon EKS node () creation to the underlying EC2 instances.
+This solution copy the tags you apply at the Amazon EKS nodecreation to the underlying EC2 instances, EBS Volumes, ENI and potential load balancers.
+Resources created from the scaling of your nodes are also tagged.

 ![nodetags](https://github.com/nabilaws/aws-map-eks/blob/master/images/node_tags.png?raw=true)

- **CloudFormation with SAM**
+ [**CloudFormation with SAM**]

 Launch the following template to deploy the Serverless Application Model (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html)

 https://github.com/nabilaws/aws-map-eks/blob/master/aws-map-eks-cf.yaml

-**Resources created:**

-Overview:
+[**Resources created:**]

+[Overview:]

 **Updates**

-AWS ELB part of your deployment solution are also kept in sync with your AWS EKS Compute nodes.
+AWS LoadBalancer attached to your node are also tagged with your map-migrated value.
+NLB and ALB resources supported.

 ![overview](https://github.com/nabilaws/aws-map-eks/blob/master/images/sum.png?raw=true)